Invasive species

 "Stinky bob," an invasive plant.

 Get outside and find noxious weeds lurking near you!
-Use the Invasive Plant Scavenger Hunt to help you identify common invasive plants in your backyard, neighborhood, and local parks.
+Use the Invasive Plant Scavenger Hunt (PDF) to help you identify common invasive plants in your backyard, neighborhood, and local parks.
 You can also use the Washington State Noxious Weed Control Board’s weed search to help identify plants.

 If you find noxious weeds in your backyard, don’t despair!
 The Washington State Noxious Weed Control Board offers many resources to help you manage these plants.